-The exact cause of migraines is unknown, but genetic and environmental factors are likely to play a role.
+The exact cause of migraine is unknown, but genetic and environmental factors are likely to play a role.

-Migraines may occur due to abnormal brain activity that affects nerves and blood vessels.
-Changes in brain chemicals, such as serotonin, may also be a contributing factor.
+Migraine may occur due to abnormal brain activity that affects nerves and blood vessels.
+Changes in brain chemicals, such as serotonin, may be a contributing factor.

 The following factors increase the risk of silent and other types of migraine:

 more commonin females than in males, primarily due to hormonal fluctuations.
 Migraine epidodes are more likely to occur during pregnancy and around menstruation and menopause.

 - Age: The chance of experiencing migraine increases during puberty and continues to rise until the age of